 Average reading time = 11 minutes

-Isn’t it time you learnt how to stop self-sabotaging and started making progress towards the things you want to do?
+Isn’t it time you learned how to stop self-sabotaging and started making progress towards the things you want to do?
 Stop holding yourself back!

 There: I said it.
 Because I’m a life and success coach, I think people assume I have my thoughts straight 100% of the time, but as cheesy as it sounds, no one is perfect.
 We are all works in progress.
 I too am learning how to stop self-sabotaging.